-I luckily have a valid US visa on my passport, so I didn’t need to obtain Serbia visa in advance. therefore, I just booked the ticket and reached Serbia. my passport was stamped at the airport, and was allowed to remain in Serbia for 90 days.
+I luckily have a valid US visa on my passport, so I did not need to obtain a Serbia visa in advance.
+Therefore, I just booked the ticket and reached Serbia. my passport was stamped at the airport and was allowed to remain in Serbia for 90 days.
 I came to Serbia from Dubai, United Arab Emirates.

 There are direct or connecting flights to/from Serbia to most of Europe and Asia.
 I was going to Serbia from Dubai, so I booked my flight with “FlyDubai” which is a low-cost Airline, and that has direct daily flights from Dubai to Belgrade. the return flight from Dubai to Serbia cost me $400.

-Belgrade is the capital and largest city of Serbia. it has a big Airport, I arrived there and found the immigration counter at the down flower of the airport. the immigration procedure took 20 minutes to complete. after coming out from the airport, you’ll find currency exchange, shops, official taxis and buses going to the city.
+Belgrade is the capital and largest city of Serbia. it has a big Airport, I arrived there and found the immigration counter at the down flower of the airport. the immigration procedure took 20 minutes to complete. after coming out of the airport, you’ll find currency exchange, shops, official taxis, and buses going to the city.

-You can also buy a SIM Card at the airport, but I recommend buying Sim card and exchanging currency in the city which will be at a good rate.
+You can also buy a SIM Card at the airport, but I recommend buying a Sim card and exchanging currency in the city which will be at a good rate.
 Exchange or withdraw money at the airport only when you need it in urgency.

 Accommodation & Transport in Belgrade?

-Belgrade city has beautiful scenic views at the Belgrade fortress, which is just a few minutes walk from Republic Square. from Belgrade Fortress, you’ll have a great panoramic view of the Belgrade New City as well as the SAVA river. and by the way, Republic Square is located in downtown which is a beautiful location to explore most of the touristic spots in Belgrade.
+Belgrade city has beautiful scenic views at the Belgrade fortress, which is just a few minutes’ walks from Republic Square. from Belgrade Fortress, you’ll have a great panoramic view of the Belgrade New City as well as the SAVA river. and by the way, Republic Square is located downtown which is a beautiful location to explore most of the tourist spots in Belgrade.

 The SAVA River has amazing views of the water.
-There are boats and cruise tours which you can take, and it’ll give you a taste like a beach.
-Serbia has no sea, but the River works as a beach for them. on the side of the river, there are restaurants, cafes and bars. all the nightlife also exist on the river side.
+There are boats and cruise tours which you can take, and it’ll give you a taste of a beach.
+Serbia has no sea, but the River works as a beach for them. on the side of the river, there are restaurants, cafes, and bars. all the nightlife also exists on the riverside.

-There are historical places in OLD city including Parliament of Serbia, Nikola Tesla Museum and many other Museums including the wonderful European architecture.
-I recommend visiting Nikola Tesla Museum who was a Serbian-American scientist.
+There are historical places in OLD city including the Parliament of Serbia, Nikola Tesla Museum, and many other Museums including the wonderful European architecture.
+I recommend visiting Nikola Tesla Museum which was a Serbian-American scientist.